- It’s not necessary to save every penny to build your fortune, but it’s foolish to spend excessively on luxury items.

 I dreamed, literally dreamed, of living like a rich man.

-And so, when I got my first job at age 9 as a paperboy – and another at 12 as a lackey at the local car wash – I would spend my money on luxuries, like a pair of brand-new Thom McAn shoes.
+And so, when I got my first job at age 9 as a paperboy – and another at 12 as a lackey at the local car wash – I spent my money on luxuries, like a pair of brand-new Thom McAn shoes.

 I worked every chance I got through high school and then worked two or three jobs during college and graduate school.
 I spent 80% of my money on necessities: food, clothes and tuition.
 But I always spent a bit on little niceties.
 Even back then, I had the notion that I didn’t need to deprive myself now for some better life later.